Need help with your Discussion

 Health Care System

-• Describe what would happen to the overall community health if the various acute care settings, local primary care providers, and the community agencies had a network that could talk to each other and would do so on a regular basis.
+• Describe what would happen to the overall community health if the various acute care settings, local primary care providers, and community agencies had a network that could talk to each other and would do so regularly.
 How would this impact an ACA requirement of not-for-profit hospitals in that region?
 Write 300 words and comment on two other postings (100 words each).

 Readings for the assignment are: